Tilman Enss | Ruprecht-Karls-Universität Heidelberg

 Observation of quantum-limited spin transport in strongly interacting two-dimensional Fermi gases

 We measure the transport and thermodynamic properties of two-dimensional ultracold Fermi gases through their demagnetization in a magnetic field gradient.
-Using a phase-coherent spin-echo sequence, we are able to separate bare spin diffusion from the Leggett-Rice effect, in which demagnetization is slowed by the precession of spin current around the local magnetization.
-We find that the bare transverse spin diffusivity reaches a minimum of 1.7(6)ℏ/m, where m is the bare particle mass, when the two-dimensional scattering length is comparable to the inverse Fermi wave vector...
+Using a phase-coherent spin-echo sequence, we are able to distinguish bare spin diffusion from the Leggett-Rice effect, in which demagnetization is slowed by the precession of spin current around the local magnetization.
+When the two-dimensional scattering length is comparable to the inverse Fermi wave vector, we find that the bare transverse spin diffusivity reaches a minimum of 1.7(6)ℏ/m...

 We report the experimental measurement of the equation of state of a two-dimensional Fermi gas with attractive s-wave interactions throughout the crossover from a weakly coupled Fermi gas to a Bose gas of tightly bound dimers as the interaction strength is varied.
 We demonstrate that interactions lead to a renormalization of the density of the Fermi gas by several orders of magnitude.
 We compare our data near the ground state and at finite temperature with predictions for both fermions and bosons from quantum Monte Carlo simulations and Luttinger-Ward theory.
 Our results serve as input for investigations of close-to-equilibrium dynamics and transport in the two-dimensional system.